 How is Commonwealth environmental water benefiting native fish populations?

-Environmental water is also being used to improve the overall resilience of the ecosystems – that is, ensuring the rivers and wetlands are in good condition to promote diverse and healthy native plants, fish, waterbirds and other animals.
+Water for the environment is also being used to improve the overall resilience of the ecosystems – that is, ensuring the rivers and wetlands are in good condition to promote diverse and healthy native plants, fish, waterbirds and other animals.